connectedxm/admin-sdk/README.md

-# ConnectedXM Client SDK

-A Javascript SDK for interacting with the ConnectedXM Client API.
+A Javascript SDK for interacting with the ConnectedXM Admin API.